davefowler/theinformedcompany/README.md

-# Simple Metalsmith site for a books
+# Simple Metalsmith site for a books at [theinformedcompany.com](https://theinformedcompany.com)